cadenwurzbacher/condensed-candidate-filings-data/docs/README.md

 ## Overview
 This repository contains a comprehensive data processing pipeline for political candidate filings data from multiple US states.
 The pipeline processes raw data files, cleans and standardizes the data, and uploads it to a Supabase database.

+**🚀 Recent Updates**: The pipeline has been significantly improved with comprehensive error handling, better logging, and robust data validation.
+All major import path issues have been resolved, and the pipeline now provides detailed progress tracking and graceful error recovery.

 ## Pipeline Architecture

 ### 1. Main Pipeline (`src/pipeline/main_pipeline.py`)